Chain O’Lakes State Park

 - Scouting is allowed before the season starts.

-- Late season: 12/26/2023 thru 1/14/2024 daily.
+- December 26 through close of archery deer season, daily.
 Hunting is available at Oak Point Day Use Area.
 Daily quota of ten hunters are filled on a first come first serve basis.
 Hunters must check in, and out at Oak Point.
 Check in regulations will be posted.

-- Must apply in spring statewide firearm permit lottery.
-Forty hunters will be permitted to hunt.
-Additional either sex permits may be purchased on site by lottery winners.
+- Must apply through statewide firearm permit lottery required.
+40 hunters will be permitted to hunt and will have their own station.
+Either sex permits may be purchased on site by lottery winners.

 - Scouting is allowed before deer/turkey archery season starts.